01 of 12

 - Plastic squeeze bottles like the ones used to dye hair.
 Wide openings are best.

-- 3 to 4 buckets (often free from grocery deli departments or use leftover buckets from cat litter if you have them)
+- Three to four buckets (often free from grocery deli departments or use leftover buckets from cat litter if you have them)

 - Iron and temporary ironing pad